julian9499/HyperReducedProjectiveDynamics/_README.txt

    - press 4 to toggle stiffness between normal and super elastic
    - press 5 to toggle between bullet time (1/4th of real time) and real time
    - press 6 to repeat precomputation

-COMPILATION CMAKE:
- - prerequisites:
-    - Install CMake version 3.22.1 or higher
-    - Install a compiler of your choice Visual studio build tools, gcc and minGW should work
- - use an IDE to import the project as cmake project and run it or use command line
-    - CMAKE COMMANDLINE:
-        - make a folder called build in the project directory
-        - open a terminal in the folder and call `cmake ../`
-        - now build the generated build folder by cmake with your preferred command line tool.

 DEPENDENCIES:
 - CPU parallelization is done using OpenMP, so e.g. in Visual Studio, the /openmp option needs